Bianchi will keep fighting, says father

-Speaking to Italy's Gazzetta dello Sport newspaper in Yokkaichi, Japan, where the 25-year-old Marussia driver is in intensive care, Bianchi senior said it was a miracle his son was still alive.
+Speaking to Italy's Gazzetta dello Sport newspaper in Yokkaichi, Japan, where the Marussia driver is in intensive care, Bianchi senior said he still had hope he would be able to take his son home one day.

 "The situation is desperate.
 Every time the phone rings we know it could be the hospital to say Jules is dead," he told the newspaper.